 YTKO Group is committed to ensuring that your privacy is protected and our company is registered on the Data Protection Public Register of the Information Commissioner’s Office (ICO).
 Should we ask you to provide certain information by which you can be identified when using this website or via our support services contractual terms, then you can be assured that it will only be used in accordance with this privacy statement.

 YTKO Group may change this policy from time to time by updating this page.
-This policy is effective from May 2018 (with minor changes in August 2019).
+This policy is effective from May 2018.

 What we collect